Paris braces for record heat as Europe scorched again

 PARIS: Parisians were on Monday bracing for potentially the hottest ever temperature in the French capital this week as a new heatwave blasted into northern Europe that could set records in several countries.

-Temperatures were already topping 30 degrees Celsius (86 degrees Fahrenheit) on Monday in Paris, but the mercury could soar beyond 40C on Thursday and topple a record dating back to 1947.
+Temperatures were already set to top 30 degrees Celsius (86 degrees Fahrenheit) on Monday in Paris, but the mercury could soar beyond 40C on Thursday and topple a temperature record dating back to 1947.

-The severe heat, which forecasters say will only last a few days but will be exceptionally intense, is also expected to affect parts of Belgium, Luxembourg and the Netherlands.

 The new blast of hot air comes less than a month after a heatwave scorched Europe at the end of June, forcing new attention on the issue of climate change.

-“The heatwave that is too much,” declared the headline in Le Parisien newspaper, highlighting that “Act II” of this summer´s severe weather would further hurt production of crops from potatoes to grapes.
+"The heatwave that is too much," said the headline in the Le Parisien daily on Monday, highlighting that "Act II" of this summer´s severe weather would further hurt production of crops from potatoes to grapes.

-Jobard from Meteo France said that Thursday was shaping up to be “a potentially historically hot day”.
+Historically hot: "Thursday (July 25) will be a potentially historically hot day," added Jobard from Meteo France.

+"We are forecasting 41 or 42 degrees in Paris on Thursday and there is the strong chance of beating the record," he added.

 PARIS: Parisians were on Monday bracing for potentially the hottest ever temperature in the French capital this week as a new heatwave blasted into northern Europe that could set records in several countries.

-Temperatures were already topping 30 degrees Celsius (86 degrees Fahrenheit) on Monday in Paris, but the mercury could soar beyond 40C on Thursday and topple a record dating back to 1947.
+Temperatures were already set to top 30 degrees Celsius (86 degrees Fahrenheit) on Monday in Paris, but the mercury could soar beyond 40C on Thursday and topple a temperature record dating back to 1947.

-The severe heat, which forecasters say will only last a few days but will be exceptionally intense, is also expected to affect parts of Belgium, Luxembourg and the Netherlands.

 The new blast of hot air comes less than a month after a heatwave scorched Europe at the end of June, forcing new attention on the issue of climate change.

-“The heatwave that is too much,” declared the headline in Le Parisien newspaper, highlighting that “Act II” of this summer´s severe weather would further hurt production of crops from potatoes to grapes.
+"The heatwave that is too much," said the headline in the Le Parisien daily on Monday, highlighting that "Act II" of this summer´s severe weather would further hurt production of crops from potatoes to grapes.

-Jobard from Meteo France said that Thursday was shaping up to be “a potentially historically hot day”.
+Historically hot: "Thursday (July 25) will be a potentially historically hot day," added Jobard from Meteo France.

+"We are forecasting 41 or 42 degrees in Paris on Thursday and there is the strong chance of beating the record," he added.